Menu

 Tipsy Gypsy

 Always bought when guests are expected.
 But also a good choice beyond that.
-A full-bodied Pilsner that is intense in flavour, yet not overbearing, and demands an “Hm, interesting beer!” from everyone.
+A full-bodied pilsner that is intense in flavour, yet not overbearing, and demands an “Hm, interesting beer!” from everyone.
 A good companion for the evening without having to talk about hop varieties or IBUs*.
+Was available here.

 Oedipus Mama

-The drinkable Pale Ale has certainly become infamous among connoisseurs, as it is one of the best known from Oedipus (commerce!).
-True to its name, the Amsterdam brewery has produced a very good pale ale.
-Not too hoppy and with 30 IBUs probably one of the entry level pale ales.
+The drinkable pale ale is probably frowned upon by connoisseurs by now, as it is one of the best known from Oedipus (sell-out!).
+The Amsterdam brewery has produced a very good pale ale.
+Not too hoppy and with 30 IBUs probably one of the entry-level pale ales.
 The rest of their range is also worth a sip, e.g. Offline or Gaia.

 Stigbergets Amazing Haze

 The champagne among my beers.
-The 0.33l bottle is not cheap at €6, but it is really for a special occasion.
-You don’t rush this beer like you would an after-work beer, you take a glass and you take your time!
+The 0.33l bottle is not cheap at €6, but it really is for a special occasion.
+You don’t rush this beer like you would an after-work pint; you take a glass and you take your time!
 For a New England IPA, this is probably still the “hot shit”, to quote Martin, who introduced me to this beer.

 ÜberQuell Supadupa